stubailey18/quiz-maker-front/README.md

 This is the React front-end of a little app for building simple multiple-choice question quizzes.
 I built it whilst teaching myself React.
 I wanted to build something that would read and write to a REST API and that included dynamic forms.
 It also uploads question images to [Cloudinary](https://cloudinary.com/).

 You can see the app in action [here](https://inspiring-bose-43ed73.netlify.app/).
-Note that it reads and writes to a Spring Boot API hosted on Heroku that uses free web dynos.
-As a consequence the few sample quizzes might take a few seconds to appear/your first save might take a little while to complete.
+Note that it reads and writes to a Spring Boot API hosted on Heroku using free web dynos.
+As a consequence the few sample quizzes might take a few seconds to appear and/or your first save might take a little while to complete.

 You can make it work locally using [json-server](https://github.com/typicode/json-server).
 Add a `.env` file to the project's root directory with the following variables: